fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 ---
 ## Introduction

+Hello!
+This is the first installment of my Zelda-like tutorial series for Godot Engine v4.0.
+I will be explaining how to create a Zelda game from scratch.
+I recommend following if you have at least some familiarity with programming and you're interested in learning Godot 4.0.

+There will be a mix of standalone tutorials that cover single features and multiple-part tutorials for larger features.
+All installments will be released first as written guides, then uploaded as videos to my YouTube channel shortly after.

+I will be using Gameboy-inspired graphics drawn by TheRetroDragon.
+All assets will be available to download for those wishing to follow step-by-step.
+The information itself will be applicable whether you use the sprites or not.

+This first tutorial will cover basic 8-direction character movement with a 2D top-down perspective.
+It will also have basic animation for walking.
+We'll be putting everything in a single script today and move things around as the project grows.

 #### Project Setup

 First let's do some quick project setup.
 Since we'll be using 2D pixel art, we need to turn off the linear filtering on sprites.
 Set *General>Rendering>Textures>Canvas Textures>Default Texture Filter* from "Linear" to "Nearest".